kiranleu/Data_Project/README.md

 ## Getting Started

-To be able to enjoy all the charts together is advice to used a desktop viewport so a full view of all charts: relations and comparisions will be possible.
+To be able to enjoy all the charts together it's adviced to used a desktop viewport so a full view of all charts: relations and comparisons will be possible.

-This comaprision can be observed by clicking in one of the charts and see how this affects the rest of charts.
+This comaprison can be observed by clicking in one of the charts and seeing how this affects the rest of charts.

 ## Motivation

-What really motivated me to do make this charts was the curiosity to see wht type of apps were downloaded more and what age group was more interested on which type of apps.
+What really motivated me to do make these charts was the curiosity to see what type of apps were downloaded more and what age group was more interested on which type of apps.

-This project exists so people could learn more about what type of apps are dowloaded the most.
+This project exists so people could learn more about what type of apps are downloaded the most.

 This project has been created to help:
 1. Developers to make their apps knowing the interest of their public.
-2. Marketing: to know who are the most porpular app nowadasys.
+2. Marketing: to know who are the most porpular app nowadays.
 3. Curios people who would liket to find out more about Google Play Store Downloads Apps

 ## Code style

 I have used a standard code style.

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://github.com/feross/standard)